shanjin14/MLND_Capstone/capstone_report_Ed1.md

 ### Model Evaluation and Validation

 Based on the cross validation scores, we selected the xgboost with label encoding as the final model as it has the highest R^2 performance scores.
-It has the highest private leaderboard score, indicating that it has better generalization on the unseen data
+It has the highest private leaderboard score, indicating that it has better generalization on the unseen data.
+Besides, it is generally more simpler to undersand compare to stacked model.

 ### Justification